Cyclone Hudhud blasts India's east coast, at least five dead

 "We are unable to ascertain the situation.
 Seventy percent of communication has totally collapsed ... this is the biggest calamity," N. Chandrababa Naidu told Headlines Today television.

 "We are asking people not to come out of their houses," Naidu said, adding that damage assessment would start on Monday.
-"We are mobilizing men and material immediately."
+"We are mobilising men and material immediately."

 Prime Minister Narendra Modi called Naidu and promised "all possible assistance in relief and rescue operations", his central government said in a statement.